sagemath/trac_to_gh/Issue 9416.md

 # Issue 9416: elliptic curve E.__call__ is not fully equivalent to E.point, specifically for check flag

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9416

 Original creator: rkirov